There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Meanwhile, Kylo Ren and Supreme Chancellor Snoke (Andy Serkis) have tracked down Leia Organa (Carrie Fisher) and the last fleet of the Resistance.
 With the First Order closing in, Finn (John Boyega) sets off on a desperate mission to ensure the survival of the Resistance.
-However, if the Resistance is to have any hope of defeating Kylo Ren and Supreme Chancellor Snoke, Rey must find a way to convince Luke Skywalker to train her and rejoin the fight to save the galaxy from the dark side.
+However, if the Resistance is to have any hope of defeating Kylo Ren and Supreme Chancellor Snoke, Rey must find a way to convince Luke Skywalker to train her and to rejoin the fight to save the galaxy from the grips of the dark side.

 The Pros & Cons

-Luke Skywalker (+10pts)
+Luke Skywalker (+8pts)

 Finn & Rose (-6pts)

-Rey & Kylo Ren (+8pts)
+Rey & Kylo Ren (+6pts)

-Laura Dern (-3pts)
+Laura Dern (-4pts)

-Pro: Luke Skywalker (+10pts)
+Pro: Luke Skywalker (+8pts)

 Con: Finn & Rose (-6pts)

-Pro: Rey & Kylo Ren (+8pts)
+Pro: Rey & Kylo Ren (+6pts)

-Kylo Ren, (obviously), wants Rey to join him on the dark side, and Rey is (obviously) conflicted with this, but that is all I will say about where these character’s heads are at in the beginning of the film.
-What I can safely say, without getting into spoilers, is that I enjoyed seeing their interactions with one another.
-They both learn more about each other, see a lot of similarities in one another, and they both go through quite a bit of growth as a result of this.
-While the method in which they communicate gets old quickly, their individual and collective storylines are huge strengths for this film.
-They both get great character development and I cannot wait to see more of them in the next installment of the franchise.
+Kylo Ren wanted Rey to join him on the dark side, and Rey was conflicted with this, as she was trying to pull him toward the light.
+That is really all I can say without getting into spoilers, but I enjoyed seeing the almost Yin Yang relationship between these two characters.
+They learned more about each other, and both went through quite a bit of growth as a result.
+While the method in which they communicated got old, I enjoyed both their individual and collective storylines.
+They both got great character development and I cannot wait to see more of them in the next installment of the franchise.

-Con: Laura Dern (-3pts)
+Con: Laura Dern (-4pts)

-Pro: Star Wars Action (+6pts)
+Pro: The Visuals & Star Wars Action (+8pts)